-Article 452 - Use of IRB Approach to credit risk (continued)
+Article 452 - Use of IRB approach to credit risk (continued)

-452 - Use of IRB Approach to credit risk (continued) Article Explanation 452 (g) - Actual specific credit risk adjustments in the preceding period for each exposure class (for retail, for each of the categories as set out in point (c)(iv)) and how they differ from past experience Please refer to Table 5 of the appendix to the Pillar 3 disclosures.
-452 (h) - Description of the factors that impacted on the loss experience in the preceding period (for example, has the institution experienced higher than average default rates, or higher than average LGDs and conversion factors) Please refer to Section 2.1.3 (Credit risk measurement).
+Article Explanation 452 (g) - Actual specific credit risk adjustments in the preceding period for each exposure class (for retail, for each of the categories as set out in point (c)(iv)) and how they differ from past experience Please refer to Table 5 of the appendix to the Pillar 3 disclosure.
+452 (h) - Description of the factors that impacted on the loss experience in the preceding period (for example, has the institution experienced higher than average default rates, or higher than average LGDs and conversion factors) Since the announcement of our wealth management strategy in 2013, Van Lanschot Kempen has transformed from a small universal bank to a specialist wealth manager.
+As a result of this strategy, which includes the wind-down of the corporate bank, the amount of high-risk loans is now limited.
+The quality of the loan portfolio has improved.
+This is reflected by - among other indicators - lower average PDs and lower LGDs.
+For more information, please refer to subsection $2.1.3$ of the risk management section in our annual report.
 452 (i) - Institution's estimates against actual outcomes over a longer period.
 At a minimum, this shall include information on estimates of losses against actual losses in each exposure class (for retail, for each of the categories as set out in point (c)(iv) over a period sufficient to allow for a meaningful assessment of the performance of the internal rating processes for each exposure class (for retail for each of the categories as set out in point (c)(iv)).
-Where appropriate, the institutions shall further decompose this to provide analysis of PD and, for the institutions using own estimates of LGDs and/or conversion factors, LGD and conversion factor outcomes against estimates provided in the quantitative risk assessment disclosures set out in this Article Please refer to Table 30 of in the appendix to the Pillar 3 disclosures.
-452 (j)(i) - For the institutions using own LGD estimates for the calculation of risk-weighted exposure amounts, the exposure-weighted average LGD and PD in percentage for each relevant geographical location of credit exposures Please refer to Tables 31 and 32 of the appendix to the Pillar 3 disclosures.
-452 (j)(ii) - For the institutions that do not use own LGD estimates, the exposure-weighted average PD in percentage for each relevant geographical location of credit exposures Please refer to Table 33 of the appendix to the Pillar 3 disclosures.
+Where appropriate, the institutions shall further decompose this to provide analysis of PD and, for the institutions using own estimates of LGDs and/or conversion factors, LGD and conversion factor outcomes against estimates provided in the quantitative risk assessment disclosures set out in this Article Please refer to Table 33 of in the appendix to the Pillar 3 disclosures.
+452 (j)(i) - For the institutions using own LGD estimates for the calculation of risk-weighted exposure amounts, the exposure-weighted average LGD and PD in percentage for each relevant geographical location of credit exposures Please refer to Tables 34 and 35 of the appendix to the Pillar 3 disclosures.
+452 (j)(ii) - For the institutions that do not use own LGD estimates, the exposure-weighted average PD in percentage for each relevant geographical location of credit exposures Please refer to Table 36 of the appendix to the Pillar 3 disclosures.